gkonjevod/cp_multiply/README.md

 Examples are in cp_multiply.examples, and some of them can be run using the top-level run_examples script.

 TODO: lots (more examples; non-isometric mappings for recursive-style patterns; non-square grid examples and utilities, ...)

+Requirements:
+python >=3.9.7 (probably some earlier versions also work; but not tested) drawsvg